Jvinniec/aoe2-aiscript/README.md

 ## Known Issues
 This is an alpha version after all, so there are going to be issues.
-If you come across a bug using the extension, please submit an issue to the github repository.
+For example, missing or incorrect commands/unit/building/tech IDs.
+If you come across a bug using the extension, please submit an issue to the github repository or via [this thread](http://forums.aiscripters.com/viewtopic.php?f=3&t=3485) on the aiscripters forums.

 ## Contributing